 I reached out to fellow travel bloggers to help me create a list of 13 off-the-beaten-track destinations in Europe (with no particular order).
 We’ve only included places we’ve personally visited.

-So let’s start – here are 13 (plus an extra!) of the best hidden gems in Europe to visit in 2020.
+So let’s start – here are 13 (plus an extra!) of the best hidden gems in Europe.

 1Tbilisi, Georgia 🇬🇪